-The Sculpture Museum Nikos Perantinos in Marpissa Paros: The Sculpture Museum of Nikos Perantinos works in Marpissa village.
-It was recently established to honor this great local artist Who honoured Greece and his island.
-The museum includes works of sculpture and engraving and some drawings.
+The Sculpture Museum Nikos Perantinos in Marpissa Paros: That interesting museum was established to honor the great local artist Nikos Perantinos, who honored Greece and his island.
+The museum exhibits works of sculpture and engraving and some drawings.
 Most of these works are made of marble and bronze.

 Nikos Perantinos (1910-1991) is of the most important Greek sculptors of the 1930s.
-His parents were from Cyclades, his father from Paros and his mother from Syros.
-For his works, that reveal motion and plasticity, he was given the Sculpture Award of Athens Academy in March 1991.
+His parents were from the Cyclades - in particular, his father was from Paros and his mother from Syros.
+For his artwork, which reveals motion and plasticity, he was given the Sculpture Award of Athens Academy in March 1991.

-Thinking that Paros has the finnest marble and that this tradition must go on, Nikos Perantinos created a workshop in Parikia to teach his locals the art of sculpture.
-Before his death, he donated all his works to Paros, his beloved island.
-Every summer, this sculpture museum organizes sculpture courses in Paros and Mykonos to honor the work of Nikos Perantinos.
+Considering that Paros has the finest marble, Nikos Perantinos created a workshop in Parikia to teach his locals the art of sculpture for the tradition to go on.
+Before his death, he donated all his works to his beloved island.
+Every summer, the museum organizes sculpture courses in Paros and Mykonos to honor the work of Nikos Perantinos.

 Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
 Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 694 4540 556, 0030 694 4668 331, 0030 699 9450 800, or booking your taxi online.

 Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
 Using a rental car allows visitors to discover the Sculpture Museum and many other places of interest at their own pace.